Dual Diagnosis in New York, NY (646) 918-5955

 Dual diagnosis is the term used when an individual has both a mental health disorder and a substance addiction.
 Mental health disorders include depression, bipolar disorder, post-traumatic stress disorder (PTSD), obsessive-compulsive disorder (OCD), and others.
 Also included under the umbrella of dual diagnosis are conditions like anxiety, eating disorders, and other psychiatric conditions.
 It is common for addiction and mental health conditions to coexist and one often exacerbates the other.
-Dual diagnosis is becoming increasingly common, with co-existing mental illness and substance abuse affecting anywhere from 9 to 14 million Americans each year.
+Dual diagnosis in New York is becoming increasingly common, with co-existing mental illness and substance abuse affecting anywhere from 9 to 14 million Americans each year.

 The limbic system is the area of the brain most involved in addiction.
 It is also the part of the brain that responsible for generating feelings of anxiety.
 Anxiety is more common in those with addiction than it is in the population at large; with about 20% of individuals seeking treatment for anxiety having a dual diagnosis that includes a substance use disorder.
 Because anxiety arises in the limbic system, addiction to alcohol and other drugs that help to reduce limbic activity may be an attempt self-medicate.